Best CPU For Video Editing [Intel And AMD Processors]

 The biggest advantage of this CPU is, it supports almost all video editing software and provides a faster user experience.

-So if you are someone who does multiple tasks simultaneously or do high-end video editing processes, or an avid gamer, this iBUYPOWER Gaming PC Computer Desktop Element MR MR9270 is highly recommended.
-Also, you can't find a CPU build with amazing features at this price range, so grab it.
+So if you are someone who does multiple tasks simultaneously or do HD video editing processes, or an avid gamer, this iBUYPOWER Gaming PC Computer Desktop Element MR MR9270 is highly recommended.
+Also, you can't find a best cpu for gaming and video editing with amazing features at this price range, so grab it.
 Lastly, if you want to try an AMD processor for video editing, then check our next recommendation.

-3. iBUYPOWER PC Trace 4 9310 - Best Budget DESKTOP For Video Editing
+3. iBUYPOWER PC Trace 4 9310 - Best Budget computer for video editing

 If you are someone who is looking for an AMD processor for mid-range video editing works, then check out iBUYPOWER Gaming PC Computer Desktop Trace 4 9310.
 Packed with an AMD Ryzen 5 3600 processor and AMD Radeon RX 5500 XT graphics card, this CPU build can easily run mainstream games and handle normal/mid-range video editing tasks with ease.